Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Continual-Mega Benchmark

-\paragraph{Various Scenarios for Continual Learning.} { To construct a large-scale continual learning benchmark for anomaly detection, we integrate seven datasets into three distinct evaluation scenarios.
+\paragraph{Various Scenarios for Continual Learning.} To construct a large-scale continual learning benchmark for anomaly detection, we integrate seven datasets into three distinct evaluation scenarios.
 In each scenario, the continual learning setup is denoted as $(\#\text{Base})$-$(\#\text{New})$, where $(\#\text{Base})$ and $(\#\text{New})$ represent the number of base and newly introduced classes, referred to as \textit{Base} and \textit{New}, respectively.
 The first two scenarios, \textbf{Scenario 1} and \textbf{Scenario 2}, represent the main evaluation of the benchmark.
-Furthermore, to see the effectiveness of the proposed ContinualAD dataset, we conduct \textbf{Scenario 3}, compared with \textbf{Scenario 2}.
+Furthermore, to evaluate the effectiveness of the proposed ContinualAD dataset, we conduct \textbf{Scenario 3} to compare it with \textbf{Scenario 2}.

-\textbf{Scenario 1} extends conventional continual learning settings by combining the MVTec-AD~\cite{bergmann2019mvtec} and VisA~\cite{zou2022spot} datasets, widely used in anomaly detection.
+\textbf{Scenario 1} extends conventional continual learning settings by combining the MVTec-AD~\citep{bergmann2019mvtec} and VisA~\citep{zou2022spot} datasets, widely used in anomaly detection.
 We pretrain the model on all $85$ \textit{Base} classes and sequentially introduce $5$, $10$, and $30$ \textit{New} classes over $12$, $6$, and $2$ iterations, respectively. \textbf{Scenario 2} is designed to evaluate zero-shot generalization following continual adaptation.
-In this setting, both MVTec-AD and VisA are excluded from the continual learning process, they are neither part of the \textit{Base} nor \textit{New} classes.
+In this setting, both MVTec-AD and VisA are excluded from the continual learning process, as they are neither part of the \textit{Base} nor \textit{New} classes.
 Instead, they are held out solely for assessing the model's zero-shot performance, serving as a novel protocol to evaluate cross-domain generalization.
-Additionally, \textbf{Scenario 3} further analyzes the generalization capability of the proposed \textit{ContinualAD} \gu{dataset} by removing the target dataset from the \gu{\textit{Base} classes and \textit{New} classes stream}.
+Additionally, \textbf{Scenario 3} further analyzes the generalization capability of the proposed \textit{ContinualAD} dataset by removing the target dataset from the \textit{Base} classes and \textit{New} classes stream.
 Specifically, the model is continually adapted with $30$ \textit{New} classes from other datasets, while zero-shot generalization is evaluated on the excluded dataset, following the setup of Scenario 2.
+An overview of the three scenarios, including the base and new classes and the held-out datasets, is provided in Table~\ref{tab:scenario_overview} of the Appendix.